-The status of special needs can include someone with an intellectual deficit, mental or physical disability, or a debilitating mental health issue.
+The status of special needs can include someone with an intellectual deficit or physical disability.
 If you have a child with special needs, you will feel more comfortable making an estate plan that typically includes the long-term needs that can be expected for the care of this child to adulthood and beyond.
 You will want to discuss your needs with an attorney who knows about these different types of disabling conditions and who understands what to do to help you going forward.

 Special Needs Trusts

 A special needs trust can be initiated and set up as a basis for managing options for the long-term care of a special needs child or close family member.
 It should be the case that you provide for the care of a special needs child to adulthood.
 This plan could help supplement any eligible government benefits the child can receive based on the type and severity of the disability.
 The government benefits are usually allocated utilizing a means test that will be keyed to your employment history or Medicaid eligibility status.
 Remember, as the child matures, it will be important to continue classes and life skills programs that promote the individual leading an independent life as much as possible.

 Finding a Trusted Trustee for a Special Needs Trust